Cheapest fixed rate gas tariff for UK homes — July 2026

 What if I don’t know my annual gas usage (kWh)?

 You can still compare using typical estimates, but it’s less precise.
-If possible, find annual kWh on a recent bill or statement (often shown as “annual consumption” or in your online account).
-The cheapest deal can change depending on usage—especially when standing charges differ.
+If possible, find annual kWh on a recent bill or in your online account (shown as “annual consumption”).
+The cheapest deal can change with usage, especially when standing charges differ, so accurate usage gives a more reliable result.

 Trust, methodology and sources